-1.1Problem definition
+1.1 Problem definition

-We are given an input scene and a suspect database, the goal is to find a set of possible candidates.
-We are subject to the constraint that we are able to match the faces from the scene in an interactive time and that our algorithm is able to run on the given embedded hardware.
+We are given an input scene and a suspect database.
+The goal is to find a set of possible candidates, subject to the constraint that we are able to match the faces from the scene in an interactive time on embedded hardware.